jacekiwaszko/netscan.online/README.md

 > **Attribution Required**
 > If you use this code, please include:
-> _"Network Toolbox by Kamil Kaczmarczyk – https://netscan.online"_
+> _"Network Toolbox by Jacek Iwaszko – https://netscan.online"_

 See [`LICENSE`](./LICENSE) for full details.